 Throughout your course you will receive close guidance from Pete in everything you do, therefore making the best use of your time at the anvil.
 You will be encouraged to think like a Blacksmith and how to train your eye to see what the Smith must see to succeed.
-You will receive no end of encouragement from Pete when it goes wrong, backed up by one to one micro demos of the component not working for you.
+You will receive no end of encouragement from Pete when/if it goes wrong, backed up by one to one micro demos of the component not working for you.

 The pace of teaching is entirely flexible to fit your requirements so there is no pressure, after all, this is supposed to be fun too, not a three day trial by fire.
 One thing is for certain, you will have surprised yourself by making things, you never thought you could.
 If you want something you have never had, you have to do something you've never done.
+You will have fun.
 Try it and see, you won't be disappointed.

 If you have a medical condition, please advise us in full confidence so we are aware and can respond faster in the event of an emergency.

 If booking with a CraftCourses voucher for part or all of the course fee, please fill in the contact form above or telephone us.
 Your voucher code must be provided at the point of booking.